Adam Nawałka: Managerial career

 After receiving his coaching qualifications he coached the Polish third-tier team Świt Krzeszowice, after which he held numerous positions at his home club of Wisła Kraków, including head of scouting and sporting director, as well as being interim head coach a few times.
 He went on to manage GKS Katowice and later Górnik Zabrze.
 He was an assistant coach of the Poland national team and the understudy to Leo Beenhakker in 2007 and 2008.

-On 26 October 2013, the Polish FA president Zbigniew Boniek, announced that Nawałka would replace Waldemar Fornalik as the new manager of the Poland national team.
+On 26 October 2013, the Polish FA president Zbigniew Boniek announced that Nawałka would replace Waldemar Fornalik as the new manager of the Poland national team.
 At the time of the appointment, his side Górnik Zabrze was leading the league table.
 He remained in Zabrze until 1 November, and focused on the national team after the game against Cracovia.
 On 11 October 2014, he recorded an upset by defeating Germany 2–0 in their home Euro 2016 qualifier.
 He became the first Polish manager to successfully guide Poland into the UEFA European Championship, and also took Poland to their first Euro quarterfinals, which contributed to Poland's historic success in their football history since the fall of communist rule.

 During the 2018 World Cup qualifying campaign, Poland performed extremely well, winning eight, drawing one and losing only one match, helping the Poles top the group and qualify automatically for the 2018 FIFA World Cup.
 However, much like in the 2002 and 2006 editions of the World Cup, Nawałka's Poland finished bottom of Group H after losing consecutive games against Senegal and Colombia.
 With their exit from the tournament sealed after the opening two games, Poland rounded off the group with a 1–0 victory over Japan, thus leaving the tournament with just one win.
-Shortly after the tournament, Nawałka resigned from his role.
+Shortly after the tournament, Nawałka and the Polish FA decided not to extend his contract past July.